 The Mayor and Councilors are expected to attend all Council meetings and work sessions.
-The City Charter provides that the position of Mayor or a Council member becomes vacant upon an incumbent's unexcused absence from the City for 30 days without the consent of the Council or upon his/her absence from meetings of the Council for 60 days without like consent, and upon a declaration by the Council of the vacancy.
-Excused absences from Council meetings and work sessions may be granted on a case by case basis.
+The City Charter provides that the position of Mayor or a Council member becomes vacant upon an incumbent's unexcused absence from the City for 30 days without the consent of the Council or upon their absence from meetings of the Council for 60 days without like consent, and upon a declaration by the Council of the vacancy.
+Excused absences from Council meetings and work sessions may be granted on a case-by-case basis.

-A Councilor who is unavailable in person may participate in work sessions and regular meetings by conference phone if approved by the Mayor and two members of the Council.
-If telephonic participation is approved, the Councilor would be considered in attendance.
+A Councilor who is unavailable in person may participate in work sessions, regular meetings, and any other Council meeting by Zoom or conference phone.